Have questions? We're here.

 Option 1 – Morning experience: Prince Albert’s private car collection

-If you consider automobiles to be a work of art, you won't want to miss this one-off experience.
-Following the famous Corniche and Monaco's Formula One track, arrive at one of the principality's top sites - Monaco's Top Cars Collection Museum.
-From a wartime Ford Jeep to Prince Albert's favorite Bugatti Type 35, the prince's private collection is a treasure trove of automotive history.
+If you consider automobiles to be a work of art, you won’t want to miss this one-off experience.
+Following the famous Corniche and Monaco’s Formula One track, you arrive at one of the principality's top sites - Monaco’s Top Cars Collection Museum.
+From a wartime Ford Jeep to Prince Albert’s favorite Bugatti Type 35, the prince’s private collection is a treasure trove of automotive history.
 This impressive exhibit features over 100 rare and iconic vehicles, including Formula 1 champions, vintage models, and an enviable lineup of Ferraris, Lamborghinis, and the occasional Rolls-Royce.
-Whether you're a car enthusiast or simply curious to glimpse the collection, this carefully curated display, highlighting the prince's personal passion for classic cars, is sure to captivate.
+Whether you're a car enthusiast or simply curious to glimpse the collection, this carefully curated display, highlighting the prince’s personal passion for classic cars, is sure to captivate.

 Option 2 – Morning experience: The Villa Ephrussi de Rothschild

-This experience showcases the French Riviera's decadent past, with a focus on the region's most exclusive enclave.
+This experience showcases the French Riviera’s decadent past, with a focus on the region’s most exclusive enclave.
 A short drive from where you disembark from your tender vessels brings you to the private knoll of Saint-Jean-Cap-Ferrat.
-Synonymous with the word 'exclusive', Cap Ferrat is the home to generations of wealth.
+Synonymous with the word ‘exclusive’, Cap Ferrat is the home to generations of wealth.
 With a phone book full of famous names, a few stand out – one being Rothschild.
 The imitation Renaissance-style palazzo of Villa Ephrussi de Rothschild must be seen to be believed.
-Surrounded by exotic, Provençal, Japanese, and Florentine gardens, it was built in 1905 by Baroness Beatrice Rothschild to showcase her passion for all things art.
-Without an heir, the Baroness bequeathed the seven hectares of land and some 5,000 works of art to the Academy of Fine Arts, giving 'commonfolk' the chance to immerse themselves in her lifestyle, if only for a morning.
+Surrounded by exotic, Provençal, Japanese and Florentine gardens, it was built in 1905 by Baroness Beatrice Rothschild to showcase her passion for all things art.
+Without an heir, the Baroness bequeathed the seven hectares of land and some 5,000 works of art to the Academy of Fine Arts, giving ‘commonfolk’ the chance to immerse themselves in her lifestyle, if only for a morning.

 Option 3 - Half-day experience: The principality of Monaco

 The superyacht harbor of Monaco welcomes you in true style, offering a gateway to this one-of-a-kind principality.
-The opulent attitude of the world's second smallest country is its greatest attraction.
-Smaller than New York's Central Park, Monaco's 500-acre size boasts the second-highest GDP per capita in the world.
-Although the 9,500 native Monégasque are banned by law from gambling, it is the nation's foreign-born citizens, with their oversized bank accounts, multi-million Euro apartments and high-roller habits, who frequent the casinos, with over 30 per cent of the principality's residents listed as millionaires.
+The opulent attitude of the world’s second smallest country is its greatest attraction.
+Smaller than New York’s Central Park, Monaco’s 500-acre size, boasts the second highest GDP per capita in the world.
+Although the 9,500 native Monégasque are banned by law from gambling, it is the nation’s foreign-born citizens, with their oversized bank accounts, multi-million Euro apartments and high-roller habits who frequent the casinos, with over 30 per cent of the principality's residents listed as millionaires.

-Your locally guided walking tour offers an insight into Monaco's ruling family.
+Your locally guided walking tour visit offers an insight into Monaco’s ruling family.
 In town to film To Catch a Thief, Grace Kelly met Prince Rainier III during a visit to Monaco.
-Within a year, they wed, and Grace became a princess, holding 140 official titles.
-The country continues to mourn her tragic passing, with her image, name, and favorite items found scattered throughout the principality as a reminder of her enduring legacy.
-Your guided walk visits the Saint Nicholas Cathedral, a palatial precinct known locally as 'the rock', where the couple were married and are now laid to rest.
+Within a year they wed and Grace became a princess, holding 140 official titles.
+The country continues to mourn her tragic passing, with her image, name and favorite items found scattered throughout the principality as a reminder of her enduring legacy.
+Your guided walk visits the Saint Nicholas Cathedral, a palatial precinct known locally as ‘the rock’, where the couple were married and are now laid to rest.
 You linger to watch the changing of the guard at the Royal Palace, before offering you free time to explore the principality at your own pace, returning to the ship mid-afternoon.

 Day 6: Tuscany